-Where a customer is at the top of more than one short list they will be offered the property of their first preference.
+Where a customer is at the top of more than one short list they will be contacted to make a preference within 24 hours and before a viewing can be arranged.
 Where there are two households with the same Band and length of time on the register a decision to offer the property will be based on the household who would be most suitable for the property type.